A Professional Editor’s Tips On Writing Young Adult Novels

 Switching between character perspectives in a novel is something that YA authors have been dabbling in for a while now (Veronica Roth, Stephenie Meyer, Pittacus Lore, etc.).
 However, you’ll notice that the story doesn’t shift from Edward’s to Bella’s point of view without forewarning.
-On the same note, don’t switch from first to third person – it’s rather disorienting.
-Similarly, skipping between times, or the plot not progressing naturally are also narrative inconsistencies that one must be highly wary of!
+On the same note, don’t switch from the first to third person perspective—it’s rather disorienting.
+Similarly, skipping between times or progressing the plot unnaturally also count as narrative inconsistencies that one must be highly wary of!

-If there is one more novel involving a tragic love triangle, some dystopian place where they segregate people based on random factors, or just some vampires/werewolves sparkling or whatever – we’ll cry.
-Already might have, considering just about how many there are!
-It’s hard, but try to come up with something original, and watch how the authenticity of your story takes it to the bestseller list in no time!
+If there is one more novel involving a tragic love triangle, some dystopian place where they segregate people based on random factors, or just some vampires/werewolves sparkling or whatever, we’ll cry.
+In fact, we already might have, considering just about how many there are!
+It’s hard, but try to come up with something original and watch how the authenticity of your story takes it to the bestseller list in no time!

-Sasha points this as a multi-fold problem since repetition can occur in dialogue tags or even as character traits.
-For example,
+Sasha points this out as a multi-fold problem since repetition can occur in dialogue tags or even as character traits.
+For example:

-If someone were mad at you their eyes wouldn’t resemble the embers of coal or as red as a mad animal.
+If someone were mad at you, their eyes wouldn’t resemble the embers of coal or be as red as a mad animal’s eyes.
 Trust me people have written things like this, says Sasha with a rueful smile.
 There’s nothing wrong with being a little dramatic or poetic with your writing, but it needs to be organic and just the slightest bit plausible.

-For instance, if someone points a gun at you, you won’t stand there and say “Okay.”
-You’ll freak out and run – just like your characters should be doing!
+For instance, if someone points a gun at you, it’s unlikely you’ll stand there and say, “Okay then!”
+You’ll freak out and run—just like your characters should be doing!

 Lastly, but most importantly, just write from your heart instead of what you think you ought to be writing.
-Teenagers today have extremely sensitive BS detectors, and if you’re not careful you’re going to end up triggering them!
-Write to excite, write to provoke thought, write for fun and Sasha assures you your readers will too.
+Teenagers today have extremely sensitive BS detectors, and if you’re not careful, you’re going to end up triggering them!
+Write to excite; write to provoke thought; write for fun—and Sasha assures you your readers will have fun too.

 Of course.
-Your novel will always be a step away from perfection if you skip out on editing and proofreading.
-It makes a world of a difference, and you should always remember to allot time for the same.
+Your novel will always be a step away from perfection if you skip editing and proofreading.
+It makes a world of a difference, and you should always remember to allot time in your schedule for the same.
 So if you need a professional editor, PaperTrue is always here to help you!